Multistakeholder governance: Transnational corporations and industry-related organizations

 Most transnational corporations (TNCs) and business-related organizations are not involved with multistakeholder groups.
 However, the business sector and large TNCs are all too often seen as essential participants in any multistakeholder undertaking.

 Some of these firms see long-term benefits from multistakeholderism.
 For some, multistakeholder governance bodies are the preferred alternative to state-oversight or intergovernmentally-drafted soft law.
 For firms in sectors with a high negative profile, multistakeholder bodies can be useful instruments to identify solutions to complex difficulties or to re-establish public creditability for their firm or sector.
 For other firms, multistakeholder groups provide an institutional entry into global governance structures or an institutional arrangement outside of the UN system to lead in defining international policies and programs (e.g. WEF’s Shaping the Future Councils).

 For other firms, the benefits are more short-term.
 The short-term benefits include working to shape the technical specification for a niche international market; creating public acceptability and expectations for new markets; and managing the public perceptions of their firm.

 By far however the greatest number of TNCs that engage with multistakeholderism are those that participate in project-focused, public-private partnerships (PPP) at the national and international levels.
 These TNCs and related national enterprises can use the PPP form to address both state-failures to address a given social-economic-environmental need and to gain state-approval for the privatization of a given sector or region of an economy.

-These shifts in role of the business sector alters long standing public-private distinctions and, as such, has implications for global and national democratic decision-making.
+These shifts in role of the private sector alters long standing public-private distinctions and, as such, has implications for global and national democratic decision-making.
+Public–private partnerships have positioned corporations as a leading voice on decisions where public governance authorities have become dependent on private sector funding.
+Lobbying influences trade agreements for food systems which led to creating barriers to competition.